Fast-payout icon

 Make an API request to pay out funds to a third-party bank account.

 This page explains how to make a payout request to transfer funds to third-party bank accounts.
-You can see examples for one-off or recurring payouts.

 After you make the payout request, you can track the status of the transfer by listening to webhooks.